zainashraf1562/financial-tracker/README.md

 ### Future Work

--Add user authentication and multi-user profiles.
+- Add user authentication and multi-user profiles.
--Integrate a database for persistent storage.
+- Integrate a database for persistent storage.
--Include budgeting and spending alerts.
+- Include budgeting and spending alerts.
--Add visual reports and charts for analytics.
+- Add visual reports and charts for analytics.

 ### Resources